Treatment Effect Bias from Sample Snooping: Blinding Outcomes is Neither Necessary nor Sufficient: Discussion

 Indeed, many modern causal inference approaches do not use blinding, and instead study the treatment mechanism and the outcome mechanism simultaneously \citep{de_luna2011covariate_selection,zigler2014uncertainty,shortreed2017outcome,damour2019_deconfounding_score}.
 When applied as prespecified procedures, any such method can be studied through theory and simulation, and should not be dismissed simply because it does not relegate outcome analysis to a separate stage.

 Our general approach is similar in spirit to other quantitative models of researcher behavior \citep{coker2018theory,fisher2019all} and of the publication system that researchers inhabit \citep{miller2016optimizing,miller2019quest,patil2016should}.
 We recommend that similar models continue to be examined when establishing best practices for statistical analyses.
 For example, agent-based approaches could be relevant when studying publication bias; publication races between competing labs; the likelihood of a given result being the subject of a replication study; how data sharing requirements may change the results that researchers submit; how prediction model comparisons are presented (see also \citealp{hand2006classifier}); or how courtroom evidence is presented by competing sides.
-Such studies could form a valuable complement to empirical studies of how analysts are observed to behave (e.g., \citealp{leek2011cooperation,jager2014estimate,fisher2014randomized}).
-As we establish formal properties of statistical procedures, new and old, we should strive to account for the behavior of the human analysts who implement them.
+Such studies could form a valuable complement to empirical studies of how analysts are observed to behave (e.g., \citealp{leek2011cooperation,jager2014estimate,fisher2014randomized,silberzahn2018many,auspurg2021has}).